-The existence of a program on entrepreneurship can increase respondents' understanding of attitudes as an entrepreneur, values as an entrepreneur, actions that must be taken as an entrepreneur, and practical management skills to start a business.
+The existence of a program on entrepreneurship can increase respondents' understanding of attitudes as an entrepreneur, values as an entrepreneur, motivation as an entrepreneur, actions that must be taken as an entrepreneur, and practical management skills to start a business.
 These things can trigger a person's intention in shaping the character of an entrepreneur.